 Different types of hormonal therapies include:

-These medicines decrease the production of the male hormone, testosterone, from your testicles.
-These medicines are given by injection into a muscle every few months.
+These medications decrease the production of the male hormone, testosterone, from the testicles.
+These medications are given by injection into a muscle every few months.

-Possible side effects include: ImpotenceHot flashesLoss of sexual desireOsteoporosisFatigueIncreased risk of heart disease and diabetes
+Possible side effects include: Erectile dysfunctionHot flashesLoss of sexual desireOsteoporosisFatigueIncreased risk of heart disease and diabetes

 Anti-androgens prevent your body from using androgens.

-Possible side effects include: Nausea and vomitingDiarrheaBreast growth or tendernessChange in sexual ability or desire
+Possible side effects include: Nausea and vomitingDiarrheaBreast growth or tenderness—gynecomastiaChange in sexual ability or desire

 Ketoconazole blocks the production of androgens.
 It is considered a second-line hormonal treatment.
-It may be used when other medicines are not working.
+It may be used when other medications are not working.

 Possible side effects include: Nausea and vomitingLiver problemsItchy skin